Are you searching for the right language-learning tool?

 Pros of Babbel App

-While some learning tools give users an overload of vocab and grammar from the start, Babbel starts with practical words and phrases.
-By starting with learning how to order food or ask for directions, you can build your language skills around real-life interactions.
+While some learning tools overload users with vocabulary and grammar from the start, Babbel starts with practical words and phrases.
+You can build your language skills around real-life interactions by learning how to order food or ask for directions.

 Audio tracks are clear, with accents like those used by native speakers

 Babbel offers opportunities to practice pronouncing words from the very beginning.
-Rather than having robotic voices speak to you in the language that you are learning, you can learn to truly learn a language and sound fluent and natural in it, if you are able to learn the correct accent and pronunciation of the words right away so others can understand you.
+Rather than having robotic voices speak to you in the language you are learning, you can learn to truly understand a language and sound fluent and natural in it if you can learn the correct accent and pronunciation of the words right away so others can understand you.

 Lessons follow a coherent pattern, building up on what has been previously taught

-You will constantly be using what you have already learned in future lessons, so you won't forget any material that you learn early on.
-Also, the app is able to analyze your strengths and weaknesses as you go, so it won't repeat the things you have already mastered over and over again.
+You will constantly be using what you have learned in future lessons, so you won't forget any material you learn early on.
+Also, the app can analyze your strengths and weaknesses as you go, so it won't repeat the things you have already mastered over and over again.

-This comprehensive format allows you to use the words that you have previously learned in the right context and practice with them in future lessons.
+This comprehensive format allows you to use the words you have learned in the proper context and practice with them in future lessons.

-Babbel breaks down difficult grammatical concepts using tips in your native language.
+Babbel breaks down complex grammatical concepts using tips in your native language.
 It includes pop-ups alongside each lesson to help you understand the content and context of the words.

 The tips and tricks can also be accessed separately on a different page for convenience.
 Because our brains are wired to analyze new languages as we learn them, Babbel’s tips help you comprehend concepts that may be difficult to grasp in immersion programs.